On the geographical map of the world, there are landscapes of so unreal beauty as if they were created by artists, the landscapes 'painted' by a soul.

 The special nature reserve Zasavica is located just several kilometers across the Sava river from the town of Sremska Mitrovica.

-Zasavica is the location of the only farm of the Balkan Donkey on the territory of the former Yugoslavia.
+Zasavica is the location of the only farm of the Balkan donkey on the territory of the former Yugoslavia.
 The farm was founded in the early 1990s and holds some 120 donkeys.
-They are kept for meat but mainly for their milk, which is used to make the pule cheese.
+They are kept for meat but mostly for their milk, which is used to make the pule cheese.
 It is one of the most expensive in the world with a price of 1,000 euros per kilogram.

 Things to do in Zasavica

 There are several ways to experience this wonderful special nature reserve.
-You can take a boat ride with a guide, as well you can go on a birdwatching tour.
+You can take a boat ride with a guide, as well you can go on a bird-watching tour.
 You can also buy cosmetics products made from donkey milk.